-Nothing says summer quite like a warm campfire, toasted marshmallows, a day spent out on the lake, and bug bites…lots of bug bites.
+Nothing says summer quite like a warm campfire, toasty marshmallows, a day spent out on the lake, and bug bites…lots of bug bites.
 If you are planning a camping trip this summer and are unsure about what you need to pack, don’t worry, we’ve put together a camping essentials checklist, so nothing gets forgotten at home!

 Aside from what you pack in your personal bag, below are some staples you will need for your next camping adventure.
 If you are missing any of the below items, you can still find what you’re looking for and avoid spending a fortune by browsing great deals on Flipp!